Floer homotopy theory and degenerate Lagrangian intersections: Floer homotopy on Liouville manifolds

-Let $X_{H_t}$ be the (time-dependent) \emph{Hamiltonian vector field} of $H$.
-We will denote by $\phi^t_H$ the (time-dependent) \emph{Hamiltonian flow} of $H$.
-We will consider the set of \emph{Hamiltonian chords} of $H$ connecting $L_0$ to $L_1$:
+We denote by $\phi^t_H$ the (time-dependent) Hamiltonian flow of $H$.
+Consider the set of Hamiltonian chords of $(L_0,L_1)$ (associated to $H$):

-Every Hamiltonian chord of $(L_0,L_1)$ corresponds to an intersection point of the pair of Lagrangians $(L_0,\phi^{-1}_HL_1)$, and we say a Hamiltonian chord is \emph{non-degenerate} if this intersection point is transverse.
-The Hamiltonian is called \emph{non-degenerate} if all its Hamiltonian chords are non-degenerate; this condition is generic.
+Every Hamiltonian chord of $(L_0,L_1)$ corresponds to an intersection point of the Lagrangian pair $(L_0,\phi^{-1}_HL_1)$, and we say a Hamiltonian chord is non-degenerate if the corresponding intersection point is transverse.
+We will assume the (generic) condition that $H$ is non-degenerate, i.e., each Hamiltonian chord of $H$ is non-degenerate.